-Capos are almost as old as the guitar itself.
+Capos are almost as old as the guitar itself, and today’s best guitar capos still do the same job as those early models.
 These devices have been helping guitarists to change key without having to relearn their instrument for almost 300 years.

 Today’s capo has come a long way since the original models, with multiple styles in use and various technologies employed to get the perfect tone.
 In this KillerGuitarRigs Review, we’ll be looking at the 5 best capos on the market.